LeetLLM

 Follow-up questions

-Your parser gets valid JSON, but the order ID does not exist in your system.
+Your parser gets valid JSON, but the run ID doesn't exist in CI.
 Where do you fix the pipeline?

-An assistant sometimes needs to fetch live order status and sometimes only return a typed classification.
+An assistant sometimes needs to fetch live run status and sometimes only return a typed classification.
 Which interface should you choose?

 Use function calling when the application needs the model to propose a tool action and arguments, including flows where a tool is required.
 Use structured outputs when every answer should end as a terminal record that your code parses once.
 Strict tool schemas improve argument shape, but authorization and execution policy still stay in application code.